 - ¼ cup sliced scallions

-- Stir together garlic, ginger, 3 tbsp lime juice, pepper flakes, 2 tsp sugar and salt.
+- Stir together garlic, ginger, 3 tablespoon lime juice, pepper flakes, 2 teaspoon sugar and salt.
 Pour over steak in an ovenproof dish, coating both sides.
 Marinate in refrigerator 20 min.

 - Meanwhile, bring a large pot of salted water to a boil.
 Add green beans and cook until just tender, 2 to 3 min; immediately submerge in a bowl of ice water to cool.
 Drain and set aside.

-- For the dressing, whisk together 5 tbsp lime juice, soy sauce, 2 tsp sugar, fish sauce and oil.
+- For the dressing, whisk together 5 tablespoon lime juice, soy sauce, 2 teaspoon sugar, fish sauce and oil.
 Transfer to a serving bowl.

 - Heat broiler to high.
 Broil steak 6 inches from heat, turning once, 5 min per side.
 Remove from oven and let rest 5 min.